-Would you switch credit cards if you could get a better interest rate on a new card?
-Would your credit score take a dive if you did so?
+Would you switch credit cards if you could get a better interest rate?
+But would that lower your credit score?
 Is there any way to get a lower APR without switching cards at all?

 The interest rate on your card matters

 Most credit cards have a grace period, which means, if you make a purchase with your card and pay that purchase off in full when you get your credit card bill, you will not incur any interest.
 If you never carry a balance from one month to the next, it does not matter what your card’s interest rate is because that rate will never come into play.

 On the other hand, if you ever carry a balance on your card, you will accrue interest charges at the specified APR on that balance until you pay your balance in full.

 The average annual percentage rate (APR) on credit cards today is 13.51 percent (source).
 To give you an idea of how that affects your wallet, if you carry a balance of $5,000 on your card and you have an APR of 13.51 percent, over one year, you will pay $675.50 in interest alone, not accounting for the compounding of interest.
 (More on that later.)